Khiti143/Resume/README.md

 <h3>EXPERIENCE:-</h3><br>
 ❖ 1Year experience as a CCE for Airtel Payments Bank in Q CONNEQT, Hyderabad.</br>
-<br>❖ Since 23 Months working as a TSE (Technical support Executive) for Microsoft
+<br>❖ Worked for 26 months working as a TSE (Complete troubleshooting of Windows and Office products
-Process in TELEPERFORMANCE Jaipur.</br>
+for MAC and Windows devices, with Outlook Manual Server Settings for E-mail setup) and also worked for billing team for Microsoft Process in TELEPERFORMANCE Jaipur.</br>
+<br>❖ Joined as a Technical Support, Technician In DELL International Technologies in September,
+Promoted as a Senior Technician, Technical Support in the month of December.
+Helping Customers with All Software and Hardware issues of Dell products.</br>
 <h3>ACHIEVEMENTS:-</h3>
 >> Won medal for winning the volleyball Championship in school.<br>
 >> Actively participated in various sports activities for Inter school.</br>